 So don’t keep your data in a bubble.
 Share where your company is in its CSR purpose journey.
 Celebrate your wins both internally and externally, and be honest about where you still need to make progress to win trust and avoid being outed for falling short when your objectives aren’t reached exactly according to plan.

 Lots of companies use annual impact reports to share where they are on their purpose journey.
 In fact, more than 90% of the world’s top 250 companies now produce an annual report on CSR (according to the KPMG Survey of Sustainability Reporting).

 Get going with some quick wins!

 Between net zero initiatives, cleaning up your supply chain, and creating more equitable and inclusive cultures, there’s a lot of hard work to be done.
 Getting some quick wins along the way will help keep you motivated while demonstrating real progress to stakeholders.
 A great way to find a quick win?
 Ask your team for ideas to activate your purpose.
 No doubt the creative and practical power of you and your colleagues combined will throw up some quick and easy wins to get you going on your purpose activation journey.

 ActionFunder is a company-to-community funding platform that supports action rather than words.
 You can use it to find and fund local non-profits that align with your purpose, follow the work, and share results with stakeholders.
 By funding non-profits that are taking action on the ground, you’ll create tangible, measured impact.
 Plus, ActionFunder cuts the time and cost of local giving by 75%, significantly improving the profitability of your social impact programs.

 The journey to becoming a purpose-driven company doesn’t happen overnight.
 But if your organisation commits to doing the internal work, your efforts will surely pay off.
-If you want some support in getting started get in touch with the ActionFunder team.
-We offer consultancy services to businesses that want to walk the talk on purpose.
+If you want some support in getting started book your no-obligation demo of ActionFunder.